rudSarkar/facebook-like-reaction-system/README.md

 });
 ```

 When you’ll implement this into a live project there should be some ajax call on click or undo event.
-Check the demo, if you like, comment below your words.
-All images/sprite has been downloaded from facebook.